How The Beast Of Gévaudan Turned The Idyllic French Countryside Into A Place Of Unprecedented Slaughter

 Public DomainAn engraving showing the many attacks of the Beast of Gévaudan, with Marie-Jeanne Valet’s piercing attack in the center, 1765.

 Other theories have suggested that the beast was an escaped exotic animal, like a hyena or a lion.
-Most people in France would have never seen animals like this, so they would appear like mythical beasts.
+Most people in France would have never seen animals like this, so they would appear like mythical monsters.

 Then again, another theory suggests that the beast was actually the most terrifying creature on the planet — a human.
 Is it possible that a serial killer terrorized Gévaudan?
 Could a human have stalked through the region, searching for unaccompanied young children or women?